 Colette Pichon Battle: How Can We Prepare For The Next Hurricane Katrina?

 Sea level rise will displace millions by 2100 — and the Louisiana bayous, where Colette Pichon Battle lives, may disappear entirely.
 She describes how we can avert the worst when disaster strikes.
+A version of this segment was originally heard in the episode Our Relationship With Water.

 About Colette Pichon Battle